Calvary Kids Catechism

 Question 3: How do we know that the Bible is the Word of God?

-The Bible proves it is God’s Word by its amazing power to change hearts and lives, and by the way every part points to Jesus.
-Only God’s Spirit can make us truly believe and love it.
+The Bible proves it is God’s Word by its amazing power to change hearts and lives, and by the way all of its parts point to Jesus.

 Question 4: What do the Scriptures mainly teach?

-The Bible tells us what to believe about God and how God wants us to live — and it all leads to Jesus.
+The Bible tells us what to believe about God and how God wants us to live – and Jesus is its fulfillment.

 Question 5: What is God?